sahanbull/context-agnostic-engagement/README.md

 VLEngagement dataset can be considered as a highly impactful resource contribution to the  information retrieval, multimedia analysis, educational data mining, learning analytics and AI in education research community as it will enable a whole new line of research that is geared towards next generation information and knowledge management within educational repositories, Massively Open Online Course platforms and other  Video/document platforms.
-This dataset complements the ongoing effort of understanding learner engagement in video lectures
-[(5)](https://doi.org/10.1145/2556325.2566239).
-However, it dramatically improves the research landscape by formally establishing ***two objectively measurable novel tasks*** related to predicting engagement of educational videos while making a significantly larger, more-focused dataset and its baselines available to the research community.
+This dataset complements the ongoing effort of understanding learner engagement in video lectures.
+However, it dramatically improves the research landscape by formally establishing ***two objectively measurable novel tasks*** related to predicting engagement of educational videos while making a significantly larger, more-focused dataset and its baselines available to the research community with more relevance to  AI education.
 AI in Education, Intelligent Tutoring Systems and Educational Data Mining communities are on a rapid growth trajectory right now and will benefit from this dataset as it directly addresses issues related to the respective knowledge fields.
 The simultaneously growing need for scalable, personalised learning solutions makes this dataset a central piece within community that will enable improving scalable quality assurance and personalised educational recommendation in the years to come.
 The value of this dataset to the field is expected to last for a long time and will increase with subsequent versions of the dataset being available in the future with more videos and more features.